Nuno-Jesus/Make-A-Make/README.md

 ```

+Variables allow you to focus your changes on one place, preventing error-prone and repeated values across your Makefile.

 Ok, pause.
 I know this is a lot to take in, let's break it in pieces.
 When running `make`:

-1. The all rule is executed.
+1. The all rule is chosen by default to execute:

 ```Makefile
 all: $(OBJS)